Claudia Schiffer: Personal life

 In 1993, at a Berlin celebrity gala, Schiffer met the American magician David Copperfield when he brought her on stage to participate in a mind reading act and in his flying illusion, and they became engaged in January 1994.
 During this engagement, Schiffer sometimes appeared on stage with Copperfield to act as his special guest assistant in illusions including being levitated, guillotined, and sawn in half.
 She also appeared alongside Copperfield in David Copperfield: 15 Years of Magic, a 1994 documentary in which she played the role of a reporter interviewing him, and at the end of which they reprised their performance of the flying illusion.
 In September 1999, they announced they had ended their relationship, citing work schedules.

-In 1997, Copperfield and Schiffer both sued Paris Match after the magazine claimed their relationship was a sham, that Schiffer "[was] paid for pretending to be Copperfield's fiancée and [didn't] even like him".
+In 1997, Copperfield and Schiffer both sued French magazine Paris Match after the magazine claimed their relationship was a sham, that Schiffer "[was] paid for pretending to be Copperfield's fiancée and [didn't] even like him".
 In 1999, Schiffer won an undisclosed sum and a retraction from Paris Match when a French court ruled that the magazine's story was false.
 Copperfield's publicist confirmed that while Schiffer had a contract to appear in the audience at Copperfield's show in Berlin where they met, she was not under contract to be his "consort".

 Following her break-up with Copperfield, Schiffer had a short relationship with art dealer and Green Shield Stamps heir Tim Jefferies until 2000.
 On 25 May 2002, she married English film director Matthew Vaughn in Suffolk.
 Schiffer and Vaughn have a son and two daughters.

-Schiffer and Vaughn bought Coldham Hall, a Tudor manor house in Suffolk, in 2002.
-The couple has homes in Notting Hill, London, Northamptonshire and Coldham Hall, Stanningfield, Suffolk.
+Schiffer and Vaughn live in Stanningfield, Suffolk, where they bought Coldham Hall, a Tudor manor house, in 2002.
+Vaughn was knighted in 2025, and Schiffer now enjoys the courtesy title of Lady Drummond (Vaughn's legal surname).

-In 2002 an Italian kitchen porter was arrested after making nine visits to Coldham Hall; he was subsequently sectioned under the Mental Health Act.
+In 2002, an Italian kitchen porter was arrested after making nine visits to Coldham Hall; he was subsequently sectioned under the Mental Health Act.
 In 2004, a Canadian man was accused of harassing Schiffer, repeatedly leaving letters at her Suffolk residence.

 The Pandora Papers list Schiffer as one of many celebrities who have used offshore financial constructs.